The SOWER men continued work on the units of the fourteen-plex at the staff motel of Way of the Cross.

 Travel Home for Christmas

-The trip had a few events such as the Jazz Air pilots who would not take off from Houston until somebody brought them a hot meal.
+The trip had a few events such as the Jazz Air pilots who would not take off from Houston until somebody brought them the hot meal that was in their contract.
 No way were they going to eat the four dollar sandwiches we could buy for eight dollars.
-I guess they are entitled to their entitlements even if we left an hour late and would have missed our connecting flight except that it was running late.
-They need to practice their attitude if they wish to qualify to move up to Aeroflot Canada when they grow up.
+I guess they are entitled to their entitlements even if we left an hour late and would have missed our connecting flight except that it was running late, too.
+I wonder what its pilots held the flight up for.
+I gues they are practicing their attitude to qualify to move up to Aeroflot Canada when they grow up.

 Calgary airport was the typical zoo.
 The pilot was going apoplectic while the de-icing crews did and re-did the de-icing.
 We took off a couple of hours late.
 Can't blame Calgary airport I guess.
 They can't be expected to expect freezing weather in December.
-Can they?

 Weldon Gray came to the airport and brought us to his home when we called that we had arrived in Saskatoon.
 Debbie came the next morning and picked us up.
 From there things were wonderful.